ychen289/ychen289/README.md

 ### Hi there, I'm YiFan Chen👋

+---
+I'm a software engineer that graduated from Fullstack Academy back in February of 2023, and I focus mainly on fullstack development with a preference on backend.
+In mid 2020, I decided that physical therapy wasn't it for me, and I pivoted from pursuing a Doctorate in PT towards learning software.
+I was fascinated by the intricacies of human physiology (I still am!), but now I'm even more fascinated by the intracacies of code and the amazing products that derive from that!

 <!--
 **ychen289/ychen289** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.